Are Forehead Thermometers Accurate

 Contact and Touchless Modes

-Depending on the device, temperature measurements are taken either through direct contact with the skin or at a short distance (usually 1-5 cm) using infrared sensors, enhancing hygiene and ease of use.
+Depending on the device, temperature measurements are taken either directly on the skin or at a short distance (typically 1-5 cm) using infrared sensors, improving hygiene and ease of use.

 Calibration and Compensation

-Many models include algorithms to compensate for environmental temperature and skin conditions, calibrating readings for increased accuracy.
+Many models include algorithms that compensate for environmental temperature and skin conditions, thereby calibrating readings for greater accuracy.

 Power and Portability